Conservative Revolution: Competitors

 Some Conservative Revolutionaries did not reject the fascist nature of Nazi rule per se, but would have preferred an alternative authoritarian State.
-They often got murdered or imprisoned for their deviation from the Führerprinzip.
+They were often murdered or imprisoned for their deviation from the Führerprinzip.

 Edgar Jung, a leading figure of the Conservative Revolution, was murdered during the Night of the Long Knives by the SS of Heinrich Himmler, who wanted to prevent competitive nationalist ideas from opposing or deviating from Hitler's doctrine.
 For many Conservative Revolutionaries, this event ended the ambivalence between them and the Nazis.
 Jung promoted a collectivist version of the Conservative Revolution, speaking of nations as being singular organic entities, attacking individualism while praising militarism and war.
 He also supported "total mobilization" of human and industrial resources, while promoting the productive power of modernity, similar to the futurism espoused by Italian Fascism.

 Ernst Niekisch, although anti-Jewish and in favour of a totalitarian state, rejected Adolf Hitler as he felt he lacked any real socialism, and instead found in Joseph Stalin his model for the Führer Principle.
 He was interned in a concentration camp from 1937 to 1945 for his criticism of the regime.
 August Winnig, initially welcoming the Nazis in 1933, opposed the Third Reich for his neo-pagan tendencies.
 Despite a best-selling essay published in 1937 defending fascism and strongly tainted by antisemitism, but that diverged from the official Nazi doctrine on race, he was left alone by the Nazis due to Winnig remaining mostly silent during the rule of Hitler.